Japanese History Digest

 After Emperor Jomei's death, Empress Takara ascended to the throne as Empress Kogyoku, and her reign was marked by the tyranny and subsequent collapse of the Soga clan.
 Because Empress Kogyoku ascended to the throne without a clear male successor, she has traditionally been viewed as a "temporary empress," but recent research has suggested a more independent view of her political role.
 During her reign, Soga no Emishi was highly regarded as a minister, and his son, Soga no Iruka, actually led national affairs.

-To strengthen his own power, Soga no Iruka attempted to support Prince Otomo no Oe, the son of Emperor Jomei, and destroyed the family of Prince Yamashiro no Oe, the son of Prince Shotoku.
-His autocratic behavior drew opposition from various powerful clans and the imperial family, and the political situation became increasingly tense.
-In 645, the fourth year of the reign of Empress Kogyoku, Prince Nakano Oe and Nakatomi Kamatari killed Soga no Iruka at Itabuki Palace in Asuka, resulting in the so-called Isshi Incident.
+In 643, Iruka sought to expand his own power, supporting Prince Otomo no Oe, believed to be the son of Emperor Jomei, as a potential successor, and is said to have attacked and annihilated the family of Prince Yamashiro no Oe, the son of Prince Shotoku.
+This tyrannical rule drew growing opposition from powerful clans and the imperial family, leading to increased political tensions.
+In 645 (the fourth year of the reign of Emperor Kogyoku), Prince Nakano Oe and Nakatomi Kamatari killed Iruka at Itabuki Palace in Asuka, sparking the so-called Isshi Incident.

-After Iruka's death, Soga no Emishi also committed suicide by setting fire to his own residence, and the main branch of the Soga family was destroyed.
+After Iruka's death, Soga no Emishi also committed suicide by setting fire to his own residence, marking the end of the main branch of the Soga clan.
 This incident marked an end to the Soga clan's tyrannical rule and the transition to a new political system centered on the imperial family.
 Immediately after the Isshi Incident, Empress Kogyoku abdicated and handed the throne to her younger brother, Prince Karu.
-Prince Karu ascended to the throne as Emperor Kotoku, and this marked the beginning of a series of political reforms collectively known as the Taika Reforms.
+Prince Karu ascended to the throne as Emperor Kotoku, marking the beginning of a series of political reforms collectively known as the Taika Reforms.

-Empress Kogyoku's abdication was the first recorded abdication in Japanese history, setting a precedent for subsequent emperors' abdications.
-Thus, the reign of Empress Kogyoku was an important period marking the peak of the power of the Soga clan, its collapse, and a turning point leading to the Taika Reforms.
+Empress Kogyoku's abdication, as far as records can be verified, is the first abdication in Japanese history and set a precedent for subsequent imperial abdications.
+Thus, the reign of Empress Kogyoku was a crucial period marking the peak of the Soga clan's power, its collapse, and the turning point that led to the Taika Reforms.

 During the reign of Emperor Kotoku (645-654)

-The reign of Emperor Kōtoku (645–654) marked the first time that Japan adopted an era name and implemented major political reforms aimed at centralizing power.
-In 645, Empress Kōgyoku abdicated, and her half-brother, Prince Karu, ascended to the throne as Emperor Kōtoku.
-Prince Nakano Ōe (later Emperor Tenji) was appointed Crown Prince, and together with Nakatomi Kamatari and others, he led the reforms as the central figure in government affairs.
+The reign of Emperor Kōtoku was a time of political reform aimed at creating a centralized nation.
+In 645, shortly after the Isshi Incident, Empress Kōgyoku abdicated, and her younger brother, Prince Karu, ascended to the throne as Emperor Kōtoku.
+Prince Nakano Ōe (later Emperor Tenji) was appointed Crown Prince and worked with Nakatomi Kamatari to implement a new political system.

 During the reign of Emperor Saimei (655-661)

-The reign of Empress Saimei (655-661) began with the re-enthronement of Empress Kogyoku, and was characterized by active civil engineering projects and deep involvement in the affairs of the Korean Peninsula.
-Following the death of Emperor Kotoku, Empress Saimei ascended to the throne at Asuka Itabuki Palace, and during her reign, she promoted large-scale construction projects across the country, including the construction of Asuka Okamoto Palace and the massive irrigation canal known as the "Culture of Madness."
+The reign of Empress Saimei (655-661) began with the re-enthronement of Empress Kogyoku, and was marked by her aggressive civil engineering projects and deep involvement in the affairs of the Korean Peninsula.
+Following the death of Emperor Kōtoku at Naniwa Palace in October 654 (the 5th year of the Hakuchi era), she ascended to the throne again at Asuka Palace (the current site of Asuka Palace, formerly known as the site of Asuka Itabuki Palace).
+During her reign, she promoted large-scale construction projects across the country, including the construction of Asuka Okamoto Palace and the massive irrigation canal known as the "Culture of Madness."

 However, in 661, just before a full-scale campaign against the Korean Peninsula, Empress Saimei passed away at Asakura Palace.
 Prince Nakano Oe (later Emperor Tenji) continued to lead the country without ascending to the throne, acting as a shosei (regent) and dispatching an army to the southern part of the Korean Peninsula to rescue Baekje.
 After Empress Saimei's death, the Battle of Baekgang took place in 663, where the Japanese-Baekje allied forces fought against the Tang-Silla allied forces.
 Japan suffered a major defeat and lost its influence on the Korean Peninsula.